vyos/vyos-documentation/docs/services/pppoe-server.rst

-  set service pppoe-server name-server '10.100.100.1' set service pppoe-server name-server '10.100.200.1' set service pppoe-server interface 'eth1' set service pppoe-server local-ip '10.1.1.2'
+  set service pppoe-server name-server '10.100.100.1' set service pppoe-server name-server '10.100.200.1' set service pppoe-server interface 'eth1' set service pppoe-server gateway-address '10.1.1.2'

 Once the user is connected, the user session is using the set limits and